-Personal inventory Designers record the items that potential users find important, as a way of gathering information about their lifestyles.
-It helps reveal people's activities, perceptions, and values as well as any patterns among them.
-Observation Rapid ethnography Designers spend as much time as they can with design people, gaining their trust.
-In this way they can participate in the daily life of the users, so that they can observe some of their activities.
-It is a good way to gain an in-depth understanding of customs, rituals, languages, and concepts related to specific actions, activities, and objects.
-Observation Shadowing Designers accompany potential users in their daily lives to observe and understand their daily routines, their interactions, and the situations they face.
-It is a valuable way to uncover opportunities for design intervention but also to assess how a product might influence user behavior.
-Observation Social network mapping Designers observe the different social relationships that exist in a particular category of users, mapping this web of relationships and interactions.
-It contributes to the understanding of the interpersonal and professional relational structures that exist in specific groups.
-Observation
+Personal inventory Designers record the items that potential users find important, as a way of gathering information about their lifestyles. people's activities, perceptions, and values as well as any Observation Rapid ethnography Designers spend as much time as they can with design people, gaining their trust.
+In this way they can participate in the daily life of the users, so that they can observe some of their activities. customs, rituals, languages, and Observation Shadowing Designers accompany potential users in their daily lives to observe and understand their daily routines, their interactions, and the situations they face. uncover opportunities for design intervention but also to assess how Observation Social network mapping Designers observe the different social relationships that exist in a particular category of users, mapping this web of relationships and interactions. understanding of the Observation